-An expansion vessel is a small tank in a closed heating or domestic hot water system, which provides protection from excessive pressure caused by thermal expansion.
+An expansion vessel is a small tank in heating or domestic hot water systems, which provides protection from excessive pressure caused by thermal expansion in a closed system.

-The vessel contains a diaphragm that divides it into two sections.
-One section is connected to the hot water supply, whereas the remaining section is dry and contains compressed air.
-As the water pressure rises, the diaphragm is pushed against the air on the dry side of the vessel, thus dispersing any pressure build up resulting from thermal expansion.
-Conversely, as the water pressure falls, the diaphragm pushes water out of the wet section.
+The vessel contains a diaphragm that divides it in two.
+One section is connected to the hot water system, whereas the other section is dry and contains compressed air.
+When the water pressure rises, the diaphragm is compressed against the air on the dry side of the vessel, thus relaxing any water pressure build up resulting from thermal expansion.
+Conversely, as the water pressure falls, the diaphragm regains its shape and returns water back into the hot system.

 In this way, pressure excesses and risk of rupture are avoided.